1–2 spots available for Q2 · Claim yours

 Laravel is a PHP web framework that ships with routing, authentication, database migrations, caching, queuing, and a testing framework.
 You don't build the foundation from scratch; you inherit it.

-Real example: In GigEasy, we used Laravel's built-in job queue system to handle gig notifications asynchronously.
-Setting up equivalent queuing in Node would have taken 2-3 days of infrastructure tweaking.
-Laravel gave us that for free.
+Real example: on GigEasy, Laravel's built-in job queue handled gig notifications asynchronously out of the box.
+Setting up equivalent queuing in Node would have taken 2–3 days of infrastructure tweaking.

 React: The Flexible Frontend